 Ultimately, your degree in physics will boil down to the courses you took.
 For a Cal-State school, the depth and breadth of classes offered here is truly unique.
 Courses in modern physics, electricity and magnetism, quantum mechanics, classical mechanics and laboratory electronics form the core of your training.

-The senior lab sequence called "quantum lab" (see links to videos) will ensure your ability to work in an intense laboratory environment.
+The senior lab sequence called "quantum lab" (see links to page) will ensure your ability to work in an intense laboratory environment.
 Regularly offered elective courses such as optics, solid-state physics, particle physics, advanced optics, lasers, and non-linear dynamics allows you to pursue your personal interests.
 If you are considering studying at another university, we encourage you to compare and contrast their junior and senior-level curriculum to ours.
 We think you'll find that our course offerings meet, and in many case exceed that of most other universities.
 Follow this link to learn more about how physics instruction is conducted.

 While your degree is defined by the courses you take, your personality and passion as a physicist are defined by the research you conduct.